jamesshore/quixote/ROADMAP.md

 * .should.beToLeftOf()
 * .should.beBiggerThan()
 * .should.beSmallerThan()
+* Rename element.rendered --> element.rendering or other?
+If so, rename ElementRendered class?
 * Update API documentation (complete overhaul; eliminate separate descriptors catalog)
 * (DONE) Update README
 * (DONE) Update example